Nut Free Pesto

 3. Serve with pasta or store in the fridge for up to 5 days and use on salads, sandwiches and more!

-This pesto is endlessly useful.
-Toss it with warm pasta, drizzle it over grilled vegetables, or spoon it onto your favorite sandwiches.
+This nut free pesto recipe is endlessly useful.
 To use it with pasta, simply toss the pesto with freshly cooked pasta and a splash of the starchy pasta water to help it coat each strand evenly.
 It’s perfect with spaghetti, penne, or even cheese tortellini.

 I also love using it as a marinade for chicken in my pesto marinated chicken recipe.
 Just coat chicken thighs or breasts with pesto and a little extra salt and pepper, then grill, sear or bake.
 It’s also amazing in pesto chicken bowls with quinoa, roasted potatoes, and some fresh cherry tomatoes.
 You really can’t go wrong!